Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Effect of Multi-Round Optimization of the MPR module and MG on Morph

 \section{Effect of Multi-Round Optimization of the MPR module and MG on Morph}

 In Tab.~\ref{effect_of_multi_round_optimization}, we analyze the effect of multi-round optimization of the Physics Refinement (MPR) module and Motion Generator (MG) on Morph using Morph-MoMask.
 To further validate the effectiveness of this round-based training approach in enhancing both the MG and the MPR module, we conducted an additional round of training beyond this single-round training described in the main text.
 This extra round explores the potential for mutual enhancement between the two modules.
-In Tab. \ref{effect_of_multi_round_optimization}, the following terms are defined: \begin{itemize} \item \textit{One-Round w/o FT}: The first round of training where only the MPR module is trained. \item \textit{One-Round}: The first round of training that includes both training the MPR module and fine-tuning the MG. \item \textit{Two-Round w/o FT}: Training the MPR module again using the motion data generated by the fine-tuned MG from the first round. \item \textit{Two-Round}: Fine-tuning the Motion Generator using the results from \textit{Two-Round w/o FT}. \end{itemize}
+In Tab. \ref{effect_of_multi_round_optimization}, the following terms are defined: \begin{itemize} \item \textit{One-Round w/o FT}: The first round of training where only the MPR module is trained. \item \textit{One-Round}: The first round of training that includes both training the MPR module and fine-tuning the MG. \item \textit{Two-Round w/o FT}: Training the MPR module again using the motion data generated by the fine-tuned MG from the first round. \item \textit{Two-Round}: Fine-tuning the Motion Generator using the results from \textit{Two-Round w/o FT}. \item \textit{Three-Round w/o FT}: Training the MPR module again using the motion data generated by the fine-tuned MG from the second round. \item \textit{Three-Round}: Fine-tuning the Motion Generator using the results from \textit{Three-Round w/o FT}. \end{itemize}

 As shown in Tab.~\ref{effect_of_multi_round_optimization}, in the first round of training, MG improves the performance of MPR module, enhancing the physical quality of its generated motion.
 The refined motion data from the trained MPR module is then used to fine-tune the MG, boosting its performance further.
 In the second round, the fine-tuned MG from the first round is used to generate training data for the MPR module (initialized with first-round weights).
-We observed improvements in \textit{Two-Round w/o FT} compared to \textit{One-Round}, with PFC increasing by 0.016, Float by 0.014, and IFR decreasing, indicating enhanced motion imitation by the MPR module.
+We observed improvements in \textit{Two-Round w/o FT} compared to \textit{One-Round}, with PFC increasing by 0.013, Float by 0.012, and IFR decreasing, indicating enhanced motion imitation by the MPR module.
 After fine-tuning the MG once again, \textit{Two-Round} shows improvements in the RTOP-1 and RTOP-3 metrics.
+The model's generation and physical performance reached their best in Three-Round.
 These results clearly demonstrate that the MG and MPR modules can mutually enhance each other.
 Moreover, alternating training between the MG and MPR modules across multiple rounds can further improve the performance of Morph.